 Figure 2.
 Coordinate frame and description of the measuring module to be worn on the finger.

-A male subject worn the measuring system on the thumb and the index of his right hand.
+A male subject wore the measuring system on the thumb and the index finger of his right hand.
 The IMUs were calibrated according to the standard calibration procedures (an example is reported in [31]).
 The relationship between the strain and the resistance change of the stretch sensor is reported in [29] and [32].
-The calculated gauge factor is 4.73 and the linear correlation coefficient (R2) is equal to 0.98 in the range 0-10 %.
+The calculated gauge factor was 4.73 and the linear correlation coefficient (R2) was equal to 0.98 in the range 0–10 %.

-A marker-based opto-electronic system (DX400, BTS Bioengineering S.p.A) including 8 cameras acquiring at 100 fps and a dedicated marker-set were exploited to have a ground truth reference for the joint kinematics.
+A marker-based opto-electronic system (DX400, BTS Bioengineering S.p.A) including 8 cameras acquiring at 100 fps and a dedicated marker-set was exploited to have a ground truth reference for the joint kinematics.
 The calibrated acquisition volume was approximatively 1.00 m x 1.00 m x 1.00 m.

 In these tests, the measurements acquired by the proposed system and by the opto-electronic system were post-processed to estimate the orientation and rotation of the fingers.